MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-costing-methods.md

 |01-01-20|1|15.00|2|
 |01-01-20|1|15.00|3|

-### <a name="effect-of-costing-methods-on-valuing-inventory-decreases"></a>Effect of Costing Methods on Valuing Stock Decreases
+### <a name="effect-of-costing-methods-on-valuing-inventory-decreases"></a>Effect of Costing Methods on Valuing Inventory Decreases
  **FIFO**

  For items using the **FIFO** costing method, items that were purchased first are always sold first (entry numbers 3, 2, and 1 in this example).
-Accordingly, stock decreases are valued by taking the value of the first stock increase.
+Accordingly, inventory decreases are valued by taking the value of the first inventory increase.

- COGS is calculated using the value of the first stock acquisitions.
+ COGS is calculated using the value of the first inventory acquisitions.

- The following table shows how stock decreases are valued for the **FIFO** costing method.
+ The following table shows how inventory decreases are valued for the **FIFO** costing method.

 |Posting Date|Quantity|Cost Amount (Actual)|Entry No.|
 |------------------|--------------|----------------------------|---------------|